slashforyou/swift-app/README.md

 - Electronic contract signature – Let the client sign the service contract directly in the app via a signature capture component.
 The signature is saved and attached to the corresponding job.

+- **Payment processing** – Complete payment system with credit card validation, multiple payment methods (card/cash), saved cards management, and real-time Luhn algorithm validation.
+Features an interactive credit card preview with visual feedback and modern UI design.

-Note: The project is currently in early development (version 0.0.1).
-Some features above are in progress or planned for upcoming versions.
+Note: The project is currently in active development (version 0.0.1).
+Core features like job management, calendar views, and payment processing are implemented.
+Authentication and signature features are planned for upcoming versions.

 ## Technical Overview